rob-myers/rob-myers.github.io/docs/background.md

 ## The Language

-_What is an interactive programming language?_
+### _What is an interactive programming language?_

 A programming language usually amounts to:

 1. Rules for writing grammatically-correct text.
 1. An algorithm interpreting such text as commands in a pre-existing programming language (e.g. assembly language).

 _Interactivity_ means the program can be interpreted piecewise, like a conversation.
 Prominent amongst interactive languages are _shells_, used to manage Unix-like operating systems.
-They provide the oldest user interfaces in widespread use.
+They provide the oldest user interfaces in widespread use (circa 1970).
 Arguably the most popular shell is _bash_ (the default for Ubuntu and macOS).

-_How can a shell run in a web browser?_
+### _How can a shell run in a web browser?_

 Bash is a programming language.